muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 --- contributor

-The following people have substantially contributed to this
+The following people have substantially contributed to this document.
-document: